maracw/cs235/stateCTF/stateCTF-notes.md

 can make a view with a set height and width and then add a backgroundColor property with an RGB value

 for color app - make a siece of state that will be an array of strings with rgb values

+# CTF Answers

+RNSApp flag is Ams5tfwN5

+## set color functions

+### reducers - like state kind of...

+like a useEffect.. kind of.. it watches for a state change AND when the state changes - it calls a special function (called a reducer) to handle what happens next, When you call a reducer function  you use dispatch (kind of like a setter).
+YOu can name the reduce function anything you want, but dispatch needs to be the same.
+AND reducer is a good default name to use
+When you call dispatch you send a set of key value pairs (like properties) that can be used by the reducer function

+standard names for properties sent to reducer is type and payload